- Share dilution

 Investors may ask you to allocate more than you need, but if you create a hiring plan, you can always show how you came up with your ideal pool size, which may help with negotiations.

 Before signing a term sheet or SAFE, understand the terms and conditions.
-The decisions you make now will have long-term ramifications.
+The decisions you make now can have long-term impacts on your ownership.

 Whenever you’re thinking of fundraising, no matter the method, model the impact of dilution first.
 Scenario modeling is included in Carta’s Growth & Scale plans, so you can seamlessly understand the impacts of fundraising and exits.